-The Company recently received the second information request from the CEAA and is working diligently towards providing the information in the near term.
-The Company recently received the third information request from the MELCC and the Comité d'examen des répercussions sur l'environnement et le milieu social ("COMEX") pursuant to the filing of the response to the second information request and is working diligently towards providing the information in the near term.
+The Company recently filed the response to the second information request from the CEAA.
+On July 30, 2020, the Company filed the response to the additional information from the MELCC and the Comité d'examen des répercussions sur l'environnement et le milieu social ("COMEX").

-- In March 2020, Eric Zaunscherb joined the Board of Directors of the Company as an independent director. - The Company continues to work closely with its financial advisor, Canaccord Genuity Corp. ("Canaccord"), to evaluate ongoing interest from global strategic partners that seek to accelerate the Rose Lithium-Tantalum project to production.
+- In March 2020, Eric Zaunscherb joined the Board of Directors of the Company as an independent director and he was appointed Chairman of the Board of Directors in September 2020. - The Company continues to work closely with its financial advisor, Canaccord Genuity Corp. ("Canaccord"), to evaluate ongoing interest from global strategic partners that seek to accelerate the Rose Lithium-Tantalum project to production.
 Discussions with potential partners are advancing. - Since beginning of March 2020, the outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
 These measures have caused material disruption to businesses globally resulting in an economic slowdown.
+Earlier in the year the Quebec government temporarily closed mining operations in the province.
+The rates of COVID-19 are currently increasing in Canada.
+The impact on the Company of COVID-19 going forward and any new additional shutdowns are uncertain at this time. - On August 2020, the Company closed of a non-brokered private placement of 10,000,000 common share units of the Company at a price of \$0.30 per Unit for aggregate gross proceeds of \$3.0 million.